anthonyloukinas/AWX-Promotion-Pipeline/README.md

 ## Getting Started

-In order to use this pipeline we need to define a base set of variables in the `vars/` sub-directory.

-We've provided a base example called `vars/NA_development.yml`.

-Either modify this to your liking, or create a new one for use.
-All variables defined are required.

 ### Generate Base .awx-pipeline.yml

 If you want to generate the absolute minimum working project/job_template definitions in an .awx-pipeline.yml, use the `generate-pipeline.yml` provided playbook.
+This file is what this pipeline uses to build your project and job templates in Tower.

 ```bash
 ansible-playbook generate-pipeline.yml